Octoberfest7/OSEP-Tools/README.md

 This is a package built using TheWover's project and research as the foundation (https://github.com/TheWover/DInvoke, https://thewover.github.io/Dynamic-Invoke/).

 The inspiration for this project was to simplify the process of generating compled C# payloads.
-Using this project the user never need open visual studio.
+By using this project, a user never need open visual studio when creating payloads.

 The steps for usage are this: